• Skip to primary navigation

 Footer

-Copyright ©2022 Potter Productions.
+Copyright ©2025 Potter Productions.
 All Rights Reserved.

-A 10-year exploration of our food system through original videos and posts by written contributors, "bringing the people behind our food to life".
-Explore our Stories, Interviews, DIY Food, Recipes, Growing Food categories as experts and passionate foodies share their personal experience and first-hand knowledge of food and sustainable farming.
+A 10-year exploration of our food system through original videos, and written posts by CUPS contributors.
+Explore our Stories, Interviews, DIY Food, Recipes, Growing Food categories as experts and passionate foodies share their first-hand knowledge of food and sustainable farming.